Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

   ... and so on.

 ## 4. Individual configfiles are needed.
-Each configfile has to match exactly the appropriate emulator name plus the file extension ".cfg".
+Each configfile has to match exactly the appropriate emulator name plus the file extension ".cfg"

 This can be achieved be using the script: